 The Emergency Notification System will be activated as soon as reasonably possible and without delay.

-Depending on the circumstance, various components of the Emergency Notification System will be utilized (e.g. text messaging and email only) that best address and ameliorate the situation at hand.
+Depending on the circumstance, various components of the Emergency Notification System will be utilized (e.g., text messaging and email only) that best address and ameliorate the situation at hand.
 In conjunction with broad campus messaging, the Emergency Notification System allows for information to be addressed to specific segments of the campus community (faculty, staff, students, buildings, departments) and information to specific campus populations may be disseminated using the system.

-The most common emergency notification tool used is an emergency text messaging.
-The procedure for sending the emergency text message is as follows: The message will be sent via the emergency text messaging phone application.
-If that function is not available, the message may be sent via the emergency text messaging website or a phone operator.
+The most common and expedient method of disseminating an emergency notification is to use the emergency text messaging system (Everbridge).

+The procedure for sending an emergency text message is as follows: The message will be sent via the Everbridge emergency notification system via the website, mobile phone application, or via a phone operator.
 An emergency text message to the UCR community briefly informs the recipient of 1) the nature of the emergency, 2) location of the emergency, and 3) directions or instructions on actions the community should take in response.
-After the initial notification, updated information may be disseminated to the community via additional text messages or other mediums.
+After the initial notification, updated information may be disseminated to the community via additional text messages or other mediums as follows: